A comparison of the Georgescu and Vasy spaces associated to the N-body problems and applications: Identification of the Georgescu-Vasy space

+In view of the discussion and the examples just introduced, we can now recall Georgescu's definition of the compactification of~$X$.

-\begin{definition} Let $\maF$ be a finite semilattice of linear subspaces of the finite dimensional vector space $X$ as above.
-Then the spectrum $\Spec(\mES X)$ of the algebra introduced in Equation \eqref{eq.def.maES} is called \emph{Georgescu's compactification of $X$ with respect to $\maF$} or \emph{with respect to $\maS$}. \end{definition}
+\begin{definition} Let $\maF$ be a finite semilattice of linear subspaces of the finite dimensional vector space $X$ with $\{0\} \in \mathcal{F}$ and $X \notin \maF$, as (as agreed in the lines before Example~\ref{ex.Georgescu}).
+Then the spectrum $\Spec(\mEF X)$ of the algebra introduced in Equation~\eqref{eq.def.maES} is called \emph{Georgescu's compactification of~$X$ with respect to~$\maF$}. \end{definition}

-In \cite{MNP}, two of the authors of this paper, together with N.~Prudhon, have proved the following result.
+This definition makes sense since $\maC_0(X) \subset \mEF X$, by definition (since we have assumed that $\{0\} \in \maF$, and this assumption was introduced exactly for this reason.)
+In \cite[Theorem 4.4]{MNP}, two of the authors of this paper (together with Prudhon) have proved the following result.
+Recall the space $\XGV := \overline{\delta_\maF(X)}$ defined in Equation \eqref{eq.def.XGV}.